LiymLab/cfDNAanalyzer/README.md

   -o  PATH                Output directory for all results.
 Default: [./] -F                      CfDNA features, including CNV, NOF, TSS, WPS, EM, FP, NP, PFE and OCF; if not provided then will extract all the features.
 Default: [NULL]
   -f                      Type of reference fasta file, including hg19 and hg38.
 Default: [hg38] -r  File                Reference fasta file.
+For example, if you want to use hg38 reference, you can download it from http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz.
 Default: [NULL]
   -s                      Type of sequencing method, including pair and single.
 Default: [pair] -b  File                Region bed file.
 This bed file must be a TAB-delimited bed3 file without any header. if not provided then will use +/- 1kb region from TSS sites.
 Default: [NULL]